mkozjak/node-telnet-client/README.md

 * `host`: Host the client should connect to.
 Defaults to '127.0.0.1'.
 * `port`: Port the client should connect to.
 Defaults to '23'.
 * `localAddress`: Local interface to bind for network connections.
 Defaults to an empty string.
 More information can be found [here](https://nodejs.org/api/net.html#net_socket_localaddress).
+* `socketConnectOptions`: Allows to pass an object, which can contain every property from Node's SocketConnectOpts.
+Defaults to an empty object.
+Properties defined inside this object will overwrite any of the three above properties.
+More information can be found [here](https://nodejs.org/dist/latest-v12.x/docs/api/net.html#net_socket_connect_options_connectlistener).
 * `timeout`: Sets the socket to timeout after the specified number of milliseconds. of inactivity on the socket.
 * `shellPrompt`: Shell prompt that the host is using.
 Can be a string or an instance of RegExp.
 Defaults to regex '/(?:\/ )?#\s/'.